NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Welcome to the NOAA RDHPCS Cloud Computing Platform.
 The Cloud Platform allows NOAA users to create an HPC cluster on an as-needed basis, with the type of resources that are appropriate for the task at hand.

-You can find directions to log into the NOAA RDHPCS Cloud Gateway `here. <https://noaa.parallel.works.>`__

 Parallel Works User Guide
 =========================